Chart Color Schemes

 Heritage Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of Heritage Park is around 5,609 people.
-This figure reflects a growth of 679 individuals since the 2021 Census, which reported a population of 4,930.
-AreaSearch validated this estimate using ABS ERP data released in June 2024 and additional new addresses.
-The population density is approximately 1,147 persons per square kilometer.
-Heritage Park's growth rate of 13.8% since the Census exceeded the national average of 8.9%.
-Natural growth contributed about 52.0% to this increase.
+As of Nov 2025, the estimated population for the Heritage Park statistical area (Lv2) is around 5,263.
+This figure reflects a growth of 333 people since the 2021 Census, which reported a population of 4,930.
+The latest estimate is based on AreaSearch's validation of new addresses and examination of the ABS's ERP data release from Jun 2024.
+This results in a resident population estimate of 5,259 with an additional 22 validated new addresses since the Census date.
+The population density for Heritage Park (SA2) is approximately 1,076 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Heritage Park's growth rate of 6.8% since the census is within 2.9 percentage points of the national average of 9.7%, indicating competitive growth fundamentals.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-Age category splits are applied proportionally according to ABS Greater Capital Region projections released in 2023.
-Future population trends indicate a median increase for statistical areas nationwide.
-Heritage Park is expected to expand by 286 persons to reach a total of 5,975 by 2041, reflecting an overall decrease of 1.3% over the 17-year period.
+Natural growth contributed approximately 52.0% of overall population gains during recent periods in the area.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort released in 2023 using 2022 data.
+Future population trends suggest an increase just below the median of statistical areas across the nation, with Heritage Park (SA2) expected to expand by 286 persons to 2041, reflecting a total increase of 5.2% over the 17 years.

 Frequently Asked Questions - Population